cyberpunksdotcom/govdeals/backend/README.md

 # GovDeals Opportunity Tracker Backend

 This service exposes a REST API for aggregating and serving GovDeals auction listings.
-The initial prototype reads from a fixture so the front-end can be developed in parallel, but the structure accommodates future scraper and database integrations.
+The prototype now persists data in a lightweight SQLite database so the dashboard experiences stable identifiers and consistent filtering while the scraping pipeline is developed.

 ## Features

 - FastAPI application with typed schemas and automatic OpenAPI docs.
 - CORS-enabled for local front-end development.
-- Repository abstraction to swap the JSON fixture with scraper or database sources later.
+- Repository abstraction backed by SQLite so local runs survive restarts while still allowing the source to be swapped for scraper output or PostgreSQL later.
 - Listings endpoint supports keyword, category, bid range, and closing window filters used by the dashboard.

 ## Local quickstart